nexlanglxm/climate-data-analysis/project1/README.md

 The `project.ipynb` file within this repository is organized into the following sections, which are stylised using markdown for ease of usage:

+- Imports
+- Project Brief
 - Introduction
 - Dataset Overview
-- Simulation Design
+- Simulation Steps & Design
 - Implementation of Simulation
 - Analysis and Insights
+- Conclusions
-- Conclusion
+- References

 ## Tools and Libraries